acao-57/WinePrediction/README.md

 # MiniProject- Wine Quality Prediction
 This project aim to analyze and create a prediction model based on different chemical properties that effect wine quality.
 The dataset used in this model is WINEQT.csv and is from the following kaggle: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset.

-In order to run this project the following libraires are required python 3, pandas, numpy, seaborn, matplotlib, scikit-learn.
+In order to run this project the following libraries are required python 3, pandas, numpy, seaborn, matplotlib, scikit-learn.

 The structure of the project includes data loading and preparation, exploratory data analysis, model training and evaluation and model comparison.